Completion of UMC ESL Level 10 or IELTS Academic 5.0

 CREDENTIAL UPON GRADUATION

-Ontario College Diploma - Administrative Office Assistant Diploma
+Ontario College Certificate - Administrative Office Assistant Certificate

 Ontario College Diploma - Administrative Office Assistant Co-op Diploma